B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/CreateSchema.rst

 ::

     -i, --input-files           (Required) Path to the directory that contains the input FASTA files.
-                                Alternatively, a single file with a list of paths to FASTA files, one per line.
+                                Alternatively, a file with a list of full paths to FASTA files, one per line.

     -o, --output-directory      (Required) Output directory where the process will store intermediate